ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+t in the eyej avoid rubbing; dash
+water ia them; remove cinders, etc., with
+the round point of a lead pencil.
+Remove water from the ear by tepid wa.
+ter; never put a hard instrument into the
+ear.
+It an artery is cut, compress above the
+wound ; if a vein is cut, compress below.
+If choked, get on all fours and cough.
+ror sngut uurns, dip tne part in cold wa
+ter; it the skin is destroyed, cover witb
+varnish.
+Smother a lire with carpets, etc. ; water
 will often spread burning oil and increase
 the danger.
 Before passing through smoke
 take a long breatb, and then stoop low ; but